bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

 #figure(
   image("/figures/ToyFig_plusStateAction_v4.svg", width: 100%),
-  caption: [Comparison of state response and normalized state-action histograms on the toy problem for TD3 policy (left) vs CAPS-regularized TD3 policy (right).
+  caption: [Comparison of state response and normalized state-action histograms on the toy problem for #abbrv.TD3 policy (left) vs #(abbrv.CAPS)-regularized #abbrv.TD3 policy (right).
 Actions of the regularized agent are much closer to the ideal linear mapping (green dotted line) while vanilla agents learn binary-like policies (red dotted line) that cause high-frequency oscillations.]
 ) <fig:caps_toy_problem_results>

-Standard RL agents learned highly aggressive control policies, akin to binary step responses, which resulted in oscillations as they attempted to maintain tracking.
-This oscillatory behavior learned early in training acts as a local minimum that agents fail to escape.
-CAPS-regularized agents, however, learned behavior much closer to the ideal linear mapping, naturally yielding smoother control.
+Standard #abbrv.RL agents learned highly aggressive control policies, akin to binary step responses, which resulted in oscillations as they attempted to maintain tracking.
+This oscillatory behavior learned early in training acts as a local minimum that agents fail to escape. #(abbrv.CAPS)-regularized agents, however, learned behavior much closer to the ideal linear mapping, naturally yielding smoother control.

 === OpenAI Gym Benchmarks <chap:ubo:validation:gym>

-We evaluated CAPS on four continuous control benchmarks: Pendulum-v0, LunarLanderContinuous-v2, Reacher-v2, and Ant-v2.
-Results show that CAPS consistently produces smoother policies across all tested algorithms (DDPG, SAC, TD3, PPO) and environments.
+We evaluated #abbrv.CAPS on four continuous control benchmarks: Pendulum-v0, LunarLanderContinuous-v2, Reacher-v2, and Ant-v2.
+Results show that #abbrv.CAPS consistently produces smoother policies across all tested algorithms (#abbrv.DDPG, #abbrv.SAC, #abbrv.TD3, #abbrv.PPO) and environments.

-*Abrasion Metric*: We define an abrasion measure based on the Fast Fourier Transform (FFT) frequency spectrum:
+*#abbrv.Ab Metric*: We define an abrasion measure based on the #abbrv.FFT frequency spectrum:
 $ "Ab" = (2)/(n f_s) sum_(i=1)^n M_i f_i $

 where $M_i$ is the amplitude of the $i$-th frequency component $f_i$ and $f_s$ is the sampling frequency.
 This metric provides the mean weighted normalized frequency, with lower values indicating smoother control.

-// *Comprehensive Results*: Table 1 shows detailed results across all tested algorithms and environments.
-CAPS agents are smoother than their vanilla counterparts on all tested tasks, with smoothness improvements ranging from 2x to 7x.
+// *Comprehensive Results*: Table 1 shows detailed results across all tested algorithms and environments. #abbrv.CAPS agents are smoother than their vanilla counterparts on all tested tasks, with smoothness improvements ranging from 2x to 7x.
 We observe nominal performance hits on pendulum and lunar-lander tasks due to agents being slower at achieving goal states as they strive for smoother behavior.
 However, with Reacher and Ant environments, the improved smoothness actually enabled higher rewards.
 #pagebreak()
 #figure(
   {